keymanapp/keyboards/release/gff/gff_gurage_legacy/README.md

 Version 0.11

-This is a Gurage (ጉራጊና , ISO-639-2 swg-Ethi-XL) language mnemonic input method.
+This is a Gurage (ጉራጊና , ISO-639-2 sgw-Ethi-XL) language mnemonic input method.
 It requires a font supporting Ethiopic script under the Unicode 4.1 standard.
 This keyboard is the immediate successor to the GFF Sebatbeit keyboard (gff-sgw-7.kmn version 7.0).